Dry Brushing–Benefits and How To

 holger-link-761436-unsplash.jpg

-Dry brushing is a simple self-care technique that you can do in just a few minutes a day!
+Dry brushing is a simple self-care technique you can do in just a few minutes daily!
 The skin is the largest organ in the body and one of its main functions is detoxification—this technique can help the body in improving that function.
-It not only feels great but it allows for smoother skin, a boost in energy, and improves circulation.
-Dry brushing is, pretty much, just as it sounds.
+It feels great and allows for smoother skin, a boost in energy, and improves circulation.
+Dry brushing is pretty much just as it sounds.
 This technique involves using a brush with natural fibers and brushing the skin in a specific pattern.
 (Well… the pattern doesn’t have to be too specific!)
-It is most beneficial when done towards the heart to help improve lymphatic flow, Qi, and blood circulation, starting at the feet and hands and brushing toward the chest.
+When done towards the heart, it is most beneficial to help improve lymphatic flow, Qi, and blood circulation, starting at the feet and hands and brushing toward the chest.

 Benefits

 Dry brushing has gained recognition for its numerous benefits in promoting skin health and overall well-being.
 This technique involves using a natural bristle brush to gently massage the skin in specific strokes, typically performed before bathing.
-Beyond its exfoliating effects, dry brushing is believed to stimulate blood circulation, improve lymphatic drainage, and promote detoxification.
+Beyond its exfoliating effects, dry brushing stimulates blood circulation, improves lymphatic drainage, and promotes detoxification.
 The practice is lauded for its ability to enhance skin texture, reduce the appearance of cellulite, and invigorate the body.
-As a holistic wellness ritual, dry brushing not only contributes to radiant skin but also offers a mindful moment of self-care, fostering a sense of rejuvenation and relaxation in the process.
+As a holistic wellness ritual, dry brushing contributes to radiant skin and offers a mindful moment of self-care, fostering a sense of rejuvenation and relaxation in the process.

 • Improves circulation and lymphatic flow